shivanshdave/2020-432/README.md

 2. **Install the Software**: Install R (version 3.6.2 or later) and RStudio (version 1.2.5033 or later) and some necessary R packages.
 [Details here](https://github.com/THOMASELOVE/2020-432/blob/master/software.md).

-3. Reach me via via email at `thomas dot love at case dot edu` if you have questions about the course, especially after you review the materials linked on this page.

-4. Be patient with me.
+3. Be patient with me.
 Materials will appear on the web in fits and starts between now and the start of class.
+Take a look at what's here now.

 ## Key Links